Join us on a guided thru-hike

 PAYMENT TERMS

-You must be paid in full no more than 2 weeks before our departure or you will lose your spot and half of the funds you have paid to date.
+Your trip must be paid in full no more than one month before our departure or you will lose your spot and half of the funds you have paid to date.

 CANCELLATION POLICY

-• 80% refund on whatever you have paid so far if you cancel before May 17th, midnight US MNT time.
+• 80% refund on what you have paid so far if you cancel three months before the day your trip leaves Santa Fe Plaza, midnight US MNT time.

-• 50% refund on whatever you have paid so far if you cancel before May 28th, midnight US MNT time.
+• 50% refund on whatever you have paid so far if you cancel six weeks before the day your trip leaves Santa Fe Plaza, midnight US MNT time.

-• 25% refund on whatever you have paid so far if you cancel before June 14th, midnight US MNT time.
+• 25% refund on whatever you have paid so far if you cancel two weeks before the day your trip leaves Santa Fe Plaza, midnight US MNT time.

 Questions?

-Email me at pam@santafetotaos.org with any questions.
-If it makes more sense for us to talk on a Zoom call, I’ll set that up for whenever is convenient for you.
+Email contact@santafetotaos.org with any questions.
+If it makes more sense for us to talk on a Zoom call or a phone call, we’ll set that up for whenever is convenient for you, even if it’s a weekend or early evening.

 Anti-discrimination statement